CS

 Feature Showdown

-The Chery Tiggo 8 Super Hybrid features a 15.6-inch touchscreen, while the Lexus UX gets a 10.3-inch display.
+The Chery Tiggo 8 Super Hybrid features a 15.6-inch touchscreen paired with a 10.3-inch digital dash, while the Lexus UX gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Chery Tiggo 8 Super Hybrid stands out with wireless Apple CarPlay/Android Auto, wireless charging and Sony audio that you will not find on the Lexus UX.
 The Lexus UX counters with Apple CarPlay, heated front seats, power tailgate, Lexus Premium Sound audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.